Since the elites in power like the status quo, social reform is a grassroots movement. How do reformers engage the masses? With art. Should protest...

 Portrait of a Young Man was created by Raphael probably in 1513-1514.
 By many, it is considered the most important painting to go missing during World War II.
-It was stolen from the Princes Czartoryski Museum in Poland by the Nazis.
+It was most certainly stolen from the Princes Czartoryski Museum in Kraków, Poland by the Nazis.

 Today nothing about this story is certain.
 What happened to Raphael’s painting?
 Was it taken by Hans Frank when he fled from the Allies in 1945?
 Or was it taken by someone else?
 The Allies arrested Frank in May 1945.
 Leonardo’s and Rembrandt’s paintings were found in his villa and luckily came back to Poland.
 However, Raphael’s portrait wasn’t there.

-On the other hand, from time to time some new information about the portrait pops up; that there is a chance that the painting is in some mysterious private collection in Germany, the United States, Switzerland, or Russia.
+On the other hand, every so often some new information about the portrait pops up; there is a chance that the painting is in some mysterious private collection in Germany, the United States, Switzerland, or Russia.
 Nothing has officially been confirmed and the whereabouts of the painting remain unknown.

 What about the portrait itself?
 The subject’s identity is unverified.
 Many scholars have traditionally regarded it as Raphael’s self-portrait, although there is no proof of this.
 The young man is richly-dressed and confidently poised.
-It is probable that Raphael’s studious approach to the idealized representation of human proportion was based on his studies of ancient athletic and military heroes in Classical sculpture such as Doryphoros and Augustus of Prima Porta.
+Probably, Raphael’s studious approach to the idealized representation of human proportion was based on his studies of ancient athletic and military heroes in classical sculpture such as Doryphoros and Augustus of Prima Porta.
 The only photos of the painting are in black and white.
 We don’t know exactly what colors Raphael used in it.

-I need to add one more thing: I mentioned that the painting was in the Princes Czartoryski Museum collection.
+I need to add another thing: I mentioned that the painting was in the Princes Czartoryski Museum collection.
 This collection remained in private hands until 2016 when the Polish state bought it for €100 million.
-The price includes the rights for Raphael’s Portrait of the Young Man.
+The price includes the rights to Raphael’s Portrait of the Young Man.

-According to some art market specialists, if found the painting itself would be worth in excess of $100 million today.
+According to some art market specialists, if found the painting itself would be worth more than $100 million today.
 The collection found its place in Krakow, as part of the National Museum in Krakow.
-On the wall of the Princes Czartoryski Museum there is one empty frame.
-It is the original frame of the piece, still waiting for the painting to come back to its rightful place.
+On the wall of the Princes Czartoryski Museum, there is one empty frame.
+It is the original frame of the piece, still waiting for the painting to return to its rightful place.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!